AhmedMahdy14/Handwritten-Numbers-Recognition-using-Python/README.md

 # Handwritten-Numbers-Recognition-using-Python

+**You have to download 3 packages first of all
+1-numpy
+2-scipy
+3-matplotlib

 I didn't implement all things from scratch but i make a search and understand many algorithms and then put some edits on them.
 Our neural network has 3 layers { an input layer, a hidden layer and an output layer.
 Recall that our inputs are pixel values of digit images.
 Since the images are of size 20*20, this gives us 400 input layer units (excluding the extra bias unit which always outputs +1).